emilyriehl/yoneda/src/hott/05-contractible.rzk.md

 #def contracting-htpy-realigned-path uses (Aiscontr)
   : (contracting-htpy-realigned contraction-center) = refl
-  := (rev-left-inverse A contraction-center contraction-center (contracting-htpy contraction-center))
+  := (left-inverse A contraction-center contraction-center (contracting-htpy contraction-center))

 -- A path between an arbitrary pair of types in a contractible type.
 #def contractible-connecting-htpy uses (Aiscontr)